Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Prayer flags in Nangchen County in Kham

-Sites like Trip Advisor and Lonely Planet’s Thorn Tree forum are excellent resources for planning a trip to Tibet.
-However, many times over the years I have had friends in tourism tell me that customers have threatened to go and write a horrible review of their company on Trip Advisor unless they either reimburse them the total tour price or at least give a substantial refund.
-Now sometimes these demands for refunds are justified.
-But, many times people threaten these small Tibetan owned agencies for extremely small issues that are way beyond the control of the travel agency or for issues that are just absurd.
-Several times over the years I have gone on to travel forums to write a defense for a travel agency that got a bad review.
+Sites like TripAdvisor and Lonely Planet’s Thorn Tree forum are excellent resources for planning a trip to Tibet; however, many times over the years.
+I have had friends in tourism tell me that customers(Rude Travelers in Tibet) have threatened to write a horrible review of their company on TripAdvisor.
+Unless they reimburse them the total tour price or at least give a substantial refund.
+Now, sometimes these demands for refunds are justified.
+But, many times people threaten these small Tibetan-owned agencies for minimal issues that are way beyond the control of the travel agency, or for problems that are just absurd.
+Several times, I have gone to travel forums to write a defense for a travel agency that got a bad review.